 How to File an Appeal

 If your claim is denied by the state unemployment department or contested by your employer, you have the right to appeal the decision.
-Make sure you collect any and all documentation for your claim, as you will need to represent yourself in most cases.
+Make sure you collect all documentation related to your claim, as you will need to represent yourself in most cases.